The Golden Fog Collector — First Edition (2025)

 The Golden Fog Collector — First Edition (2025), at NIROX Sculpture Park.

-The Golden Fog Collector is a golden net that captures water from fog and returns it to the pond it hangs on, exploring the entanglement of material, technology, ecology, and history.
-Installed in a landscape that was once the cradle of humankind, which has been scarred by gold mining and is now facing water scarcity, the installation transforms a tool driven by extraction into a gesture of restoration.
+The Golden Fog Collector is a golden net that captures water from fog and returns it to the pond above which it hangs.
+Installed in Gauteng, South Africa, near the Cradle of Humankind, in a landscape shaped by centuries of gold extraction and increasing water scarcity, the work transforms an ancient tool of capture into a gesture of restoration.

 Supported by the Austrian Science Fund (FWF) [10.55776/V795], with additional support from the NIROX Foundation, the Austrian Cultural Forum Pretoria, the Africa UniNet project A Research of Doing, and BMKÖS (Austrian Ministry of Arts, Culture, the Civil Service and Sport).
 Material research assistance by Miriam Daxl.